chunlihou/coursera_project/README.md

 - README.md
 It contains the knowledge of this repository.

-- coursera_pml.Rproj
-It contains the working environment setting.

 - Prediction Assignment Writeup.Rmd
 It contains the analysis and the associated text that explains things.